Gene William Mauch

 In 1961, in his second year as a major-league skipper, he managed the Philadelphia Phillies to only 47 wins while losing, at one point, 23 games in a row.
 Yet, by the next season, 1962, they had a winning record - thanks in part to the addition of two expansion teams in the National League.
 In 1964, he led the Phillies to a second place finish, after leading the National League for most of the year only to see his team collapse in the last week of the season and be overtaken by the St. Louis Cardinals.
 He was widely criticized for shortening his pitching rotation during the last two weeks of that season, pitching Jim Bunning and Chris Short repeatedly on short rest as the Phillies lost ten consecutive games to fall out of first place.
 He also clashed with slugger Dick Allen during the following years as the Phillies sank into mediocrity, but he wouldn't be the only manager to have difficulty with the moody superstar.
 For all that, the Phillies had a winning record every season from 1962 to 1967 and were 28-27 when he was fired on June 16, 1968.
 They would rapidly tumble into the National League cellar after his departure.

-Mauch was the first manager of the Montreal Expos, who lost 110 games in their inaugural season, 1969.
+Mauch was the first manager of the Montreal Expos, who lost 110 games in their inaugural season, 1969, including another epic losing streak, this lasting 20 games.
 Once again, he built from that very poor start, and in 1973, he had the team in the middle of a tight pennant race in the NL East until the last days of the season, a performance which won him the Manager of the Year Award.
 He was fired after the 1975 season, when the team's plans to build on pitching, speed and defense led the Expos back to a last-place tie with the Chicago Cubs.
-He was immediately hired by the Minnesota Twins, whom he got into another unlikely pennant race in 1977 until the Kansas City Royals managed to pull away with the Division title in September.
+He was immediately hired by the Minnesota Twins, whom he got into another unlikely pennant race in 1977 until the Kansas City Royals managed to pull away in September to win the division title.
 In both Montreal and Minnesota, a lot of his success was based on his use of ace relief pitcher Mike Marshall who had some tremendous years for him.
-He was also known as an enthusiastic proponent of small-ball tactics, particularly the sacrifice bunt and the hit-and-run, and starting in the mid 1970s, the stolen base, in addition to his aggressive use of substitutions and relief pitchers.
+He was also known as an enthusiastic proponent of small ball tactics, particularly the sacrifice bunt and the hit-and-run, and starting in the mid 1970s, the stolen base, in addition to his aggressive use of substitutions and relief pitchers.
 He was often accused of "over-managing", although one must admit that he also over-achieved with some teams that were not obviously destined for greatness.

 In 2004 he was elected to the Pacific Coast League Hall of Fame.
 He was the brother in-law of Roy Smalley Jr. and the uncle of Roy Smalley III, who played for him in Minnesota, and of Harry Mauch, a minor league outfielder in 1978 and 1980.